We’ve all seen it at our workplace, many of us are even guilty of it - the dreaded blanket email to your coworkers asking for a favor.

+Seriously, no one wants it and there's better ways to engage your coworkers in hiring.
 If you haven’t already read about it in recruiting trends articles across the web, new-age recruiting is marketing.
 It's all about conversion and engagement.
-Here’s why you should press pause on that rah-rah team referral email, and the tips you can apply from marketing’s conversion playbook to get more employee referrals, consistently.
+Here’s why you should press pause on those rah-rah employee referral emails, and the tips you can apply from marketing’s playbook to get more employee referrals, consistently.

-Perhaps the number one rule of conversion marketing, and yet the hardest to abide by is: Have one Call to Action (CTA).
+Perhaps the number one rule of marketing: Have one Call to Action (CTA).
 This means you choose one, single action that you want your recipient to take, and then do everything in your power to get them to do this.

 It sounds simple, but it requires great discipline.
 Why?
 Because instead of one mass-email, it now means more mini-emails and more work for you.